hannahrudt/hannahrudt/README.md

 ### Check out my projects in other pinned repos

 ### I am
-- An undergraduate student at Cornell University
+- An recent graduate of Cornell University
-    -   Major in Information Science, minor in Community Food Systems
+    -   B.S. in Information Science, minor in Community Food Systems
 - Excited about data storytelling and communicating data in accessible ways
-- Looking for full-time roles in data analytics and product management
 - A native New Yorker
 - A (slow) triathlete 🏊 🚴 🏃‍♀️